aelkiss/ly2abc/README.md

 LilyPond for the following features of the ABC specification:

 * Rests
-* Meters other than 6/8
 * Repeats of any kind
+* Ties or slurs
+* Section markers
 * Key or meter changes
-* Section markers
 * Chords
 * Tuplets
 * Clefs other than treble clef